formkit/docs-content/getting-started/what-is-formkit.md

 ## Why FormKit?

 Forms seem simple.
 After all, a `<form>` and an `<input>` tag are all that's required.
 Yet, experienced engineers know that implementing production-ready forms is tedious and complicated.
-FormKit built-in key features where designed to solve these problems, while making form authoring efficient and enjoyable for developers:
+FormKit's key features where designed to solve these problems, while making form authoring efficient and enjoyable for developers:

 #### Key Features

-- [Single Component](#single-component): FormKit was designed with a single component for all inputs.
+- [Single component](#single-component): FormKit was designed with a single component for all inputs.
 - [Accessible](#accessible): We output an opinionated accessible markup by default.
-- [Validation](#validation): Powerful built-in validation rules with instant feedback.
+- [Validation](#validation): Numerous built-in validation rules with instant feedback.
-- [Internationalization](#internationalization): Great i18n language support.
+- [Schema](#schema): Powerful schema format to store and generate forms.
 - [Styles](#styles): Beautifully crafted theme.
 - [Extensibility](#extensibility): Easy to extend any feature.
 - [Community](#community): Friendly community that will help you solve your questions.